Having a good resume is vital for any job seeker as it is the first vital step to getting an interview.

 Making it clear you have a good idea of the job duties will give you a big advantage.

-If a job description mentions that you will have to be trained and gain qualifications to do the role, put that you are ‘eager to learn and update your skillset.’
+If a job description mentions that you will have to be trained and gain qualifications to do the role, write you are ‘eager to learn and update your skillset.’

 Consider things employers might like